BryanNsoh/Crop2Cloud/claude-project/Logger_Lora.file_structure_guide.md

-# Comprehensive File Structure Guide for crop2cloud24 Project
+# Comprehensive File Structure Guide for Logger_Lora Project

 ## Overview

-The crop2cloud24 project employs a dual-structure approach to accommodate various development environments, AI assistance, and execution requirements.
+The Logger_Lora project employs a dual-structure approach to accommodate various development environments, AI assistance, and execution requirements.
 This guide explains the rationale, implementation, and usage of both structures, and is intended for AI models, human developers, and any other stakeholders involved in the project.

 ## Dual Structure Approach